MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

    > [!div class="mx-imgBorder"]
    > ![](media/data-manager-get-data-connection-settings.png "Get data connection settings")

-3. At this point you should use the power query window **to select all the entities that you want to load:**
+3. At this point you should use the power query window shown below to review and possible configure the data.
+The entities that the system identified in your selected datasource will appear to the left (shown in red).

-//
+// add 1

-**In this step you can also transform the data.** To avoid data-related issues, you should complete the next few transformations:
+**In this step you can also transform the data** (transformations area is shown in blue in the image above).
+To avoid data-related issues, you should complete the next few transformations:

 - If you are ingesting data from a .CSV file and the first row has headers you should select **Transform Table** to do the following: